-- 1. Mills of Red River Lumber Company at Westwood 4.
-Mackay School of Mines, University of Nevada - 2.
-Truckee River near Sparks 3.
-Bridge across the Truckee, Reno - Southern Pacific track with overhead Safety Signals.
-In the canyon approaching Truckee - 8
+^{1.} Mills of Red River Lumber Company at West- 4.
+Mackay School of Mines, University of Nevada 5.
+Southern Pacific track with overhead Safety Signals

 The narrow-gauge line of the Lake Tahoe Railway & Transportation Company runs south from Truckee, winding through the narrowing canyon of the Truckee River fifteen miles to Lake Tahoe.
 This delightful side trip should not be omitted by tourists in California during the summer months.
 Stopover of ten days is allowed on all rail tickets.